 You may have also heard of the B-corp, which is a B-Lab certification that can be applied for on behalf of certain entities that provide larger social benefits other than maximizing profits.
 Similarly, a “Public Benefit Corporation” is a corporation that can provide stated public benefits.
-This is really nothing but a regular for-profit corporation, where the corporation is allowed to give away or benefit other causes and concerns consistent with its Certificate of Incorporation without risk of stockholder lawsuits for waste of corporate assets.
+This is really nothing but a regular for-profit corporation where the corporation is allowed to give away to, or benefit, other causes and concerns consistent with its Certificate of Incorporation without risk of stockholder lawsuits for waste of corporate assets.

 What Is a Not-for-Profit Corporation?

 Additionally, there is a not-for-profit corporation, which is a type of non-stock corporation.
 Usually these are organized as public charities or private foundations.
 They do not have stock and instead are run by members through a board of directors.
 If a non-stock corporation applies for tax exemption by filing IRS Form 1023 and receives a tax determination letter, it can accept donations tax deductible to its donors as an IRS-approved 501(c)(3) corporation.

 You may also have heard of Statutory Trusts, formerly known as “Business Trusts.”
 These are entities which function much like traditional trusts with beneficiaries and trustees.
 These are flexible and governed by a Trust Agreement.
 They are not recommended for most business purposes because they require a Delaware headquartered Trustee.

 The other types of business entities are variations on partnerships:

 - What is an LLP (Limited Liability Partnership)? – usually only for professionals like lawyers and doctors – Weakness: does not protect you from your own negligence,